vmatsiiako/seminar_business_analytics/README.md

 ### 7. TSNE

-  - `tsne.py` is the file in which we apply the t_SNE method to out data.
+  - `tsne.py` is the file in which we apply the t_SNE method to our data.

+### Other
+- constants.py

+  In this file, we add the constants that are used throughout the project (e.g., Intrinsic dimensionality, picture dimensions)